Aldington, Richard

 8vo, 291, [5] pp.

-In publisher’s hardcover.
+In publisher’s grey cloth.

 Near good condition.
 Small losses of paper to cover, worn to cover and edges, stains to some pages, water-stained to some page margins.